When Should Graduates Arrive for the Commencement Ceremony?

 Can a graduate request additional tickets?

 The number of guest tickets has been increased in an attempt to minimize the need for additional tickets.
 Those asking for additional tickets are required to put in a request for the number of extra tickets when they pick up their allotted eight tickets.
 Every attempt will be made to accommodate the requests for those with larger immediate families but there are no guarantees for extras.
 The additional tickets will be distributed after every graduating student has received his or her eight tickets and the remaining seating availability has been determined.
+The ceremony will be live-streamed and broadcast for those family members and friends who are unable to attend in person.

 Do children need tickets?